justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 } else {
 ```

-If calling `shell_exec` returns an empty string, we will see the URL for the page that triggered the error.
+If calling `shell_exec` returns an empty string, we will see the URL of the page that triggered the error.
 One more very important observation that will come handy later on, is that the page and any following ones will not be removed from the disk.

-To achieve the goal of getting a URL of a generated page, we need to **make `wappalyzer` return nothing**, which it does if the `timeout` command kills the process after 20 seconds, for instance.
+To achieve the goal of getting a URL of a generated page, we need to **make `wappalyzer` return nothing**.
+This can happen, e.g., if the `timeout` command kills the process after 20 seconds.
 We confirmed that by lowering the timeout from original `20s` to `1s` and firing the wappalyzer on a constantly loading page.

 ### Content Security Policy